 Saffron is a spice that comes from the sativus flower.
 Each flower only produces 3 stigmas or threads and they are picked by hand making it the world’s most expensive spice by weight.
 A pound (454 grams) of dry saffron requires 50,000-75,000 flowers.
 Traditionally used to flavor rice, its wonderful aroma is found in paella and hundreds of other dishes.

-Irrespective of the reason, true saffron lovers do not seem to be one bit deterred by its sky high prices, which speaks volume about how valued it is.
+Irrespective of the reason, true saffron lovers do not seem to be one bit deterred by its sky-high prices, which speaks volumes about how valued it is.

 Using Saffron In Cooking